 Can I Recover Damages If I’m Being Blamed for a Truck Accident in Florida?

 It’s possible that you could be blamed for causing the truck accident.
-Even if you are, you don’t lose your right to compensation unless you were 100% at fault for the wreck.
+Even if you are, you don’t lose your right to compensation unless you were mostly at fault for the wreck.

-Under the comparative fault laws in Florida, however, your compensation can be reduced to account for your percentage of fault.
+Under the comparative fault laws in Florida, your compensation can be reduced to account for your percentage of fault if you are partially to blame.

 Is shared fault an issue in your case?
 You don’t have to accept the insurance company’s allegations at face value.
 Instead, call our lawyers for help fighting back.